delton137/delton137.github.io/_posts/2013-03-02-what-the-heck-is-this-stuff.md

 **Calcium** (25mg, 3%) &#8211; as with vitamin B12, this was included just to make the product seem more healthy and because people know calcium is necessary for the bone hardening which accompanies muscle growth.
 However, the amount here is negligible and of no consequence.

-**Other minor ingredients:**
+# Other minor ingredients

 **Natural and artificial flavors &#8211;** they don&#8217;t say what these are but I doubt they are healthy for you.

 **Citric acid &#8211;** this is likely in there to improve the flavor

 **Malic acid &#8211;** this is a common souring agent.
 Apparently it is more sour and less sweet than citric acid.

 **Silicon dioxide &#8211;** mmmm sand!
 SO2 is found in many processed foods as an anti-caking agent.

 **Calcium silicate &#8211;** this is another anti-caking agent.
 Whey they need two is beyond me.
-According to one website, &#8220;_Excess intake of Calcium Silicate has been known to trigger bronchitis and diminish lung function.
+According to one website, "Excess intake of Calcium Silicate has been known to trigger bronchitis and diminish lung function.
 Short-term exposure to the chemical can cause eye irritations and mild respiratory tract disorders.
-People with ADD should abstain from consuming foods containing Calcium Silicate as it can exacerbate the disorder. &#8220;_  [[link](http://www.whatsinthisstuff.com/ingredient/Calcium-Silicate)]
+People with ADD should abstain from consuming foods containing Calcium Silicate as it can exacerbate the disorder." [[link](http://www.whatsinthisstuff.com/ingredient/Calcium-Silicate)]

 **Sucralose &#8211;** This is an artificial sweetener.
 From what I&#8217;ve read in the past, it&#8217;s considered pretty safe.

 **FD&C Yellow # 5** &#8211; I didn&#8217;t really research this much at all, but a quick glance on Wikipedia shows that it is banned in Norway and Austria, which is cause for concern.
 I try to stay away from artificial coloring agents in general.

 **Acesulfame Potassium (Ace-K)** &#8211; this is another artificial sweetener.
 Why they need this, especially when this is much more controversial and has a worse reputation than Sucralose, is hard to say.
 Perhaps having two artificial sweeteners helps make the sweetness taste more genuine.

-**Conclusion:
+# Conclusion:

-** Stay away from this product!
+Stay away from this product!
 The only useful ingredients for improving workout performance here are caffeine, creatine, and Beta alanine.
 Caffeine can easily be obtained by other means.
 In my opinion creatine & beta alanine are not worth the cost of buying separately, but one could if one wanted I suppose.
 The rest of the ingredients are a hodgepodge mix of amino acids and vitamins, along with some chemicals which are likely to do more harm than good.
 It&#8217;s definitely not worth spending money on this crap , let alone putting in your body.